Cookie Run: Kingdom: Reception

 The game had gained massive popularity in the wake of Genshin Impacts anniversary rewards controversy and its similar free-to-play gacha model.

 Cookie Run: Kingdom is ranked 31st in the Free Role-Playing Game category in Thailand.
 In terms of free games, the game ranked 1st on Apple's App Store and Google Play in Japan and 3rd in the Free Role-Playing game category in the United States.
 It was also ranked 1st in South Korea, 2nd in Taiwan, 3rd in Thailand, and 5th in Hong Kong in the App Store's Free Game category in January 2021.
 In South Korea, Taiwan, and Thailand, the game's revenue was ranked 1st on the App Store, and in Hong Kong and Singapore, it was ranked 3rd in January 2021.
 Cookie Run: Kingdom had 10 million downloads in the first two months after its release and has been downloaded over 150 million times as of June 2021.
+Since its official launch in China in December 2023, it recorded over $10 million in revenue in the Chinese iOS market alone over approximately 35 days.
+Five days after the 4th anniversary service update on January 15, 2025, revenue increased by 37.5% compared to the previous year, and the number of paying users increased by 16.3%.